code16/sharp/docs/guide/form-fields/editor.md

 ## Custom embeds

 This feature allows to embed any structured data in the content.
-A common use case is to embed a reference to another instance; here an example: in a blog post, you want to embed a reference to another post, that would be rendered as a " read also" link in the public section.
+A common use case is to embed a reference to another instance; here's an example: in a blog post, you want to insert a reference to another post, that would be rendered as a "read also" block / link in the public section.

-In practice, the Editor field can allow custom Embeds, which defines how the data is stored in the field (as HTML attributes), and how it is edited in the UI, via a full-featured form.
+In practice, the Editor field can allow custom embeds, which defines how the data is stored in the field (as HTML attributes), and how it is edited in the UI, via a full-featured form.

 <img src="./editor-embeds.png">